EU says no agreement after energy price surge meeting | DW | 26.10.2021

 However, earlier on Tuesday, Spain urged EU energy ministers to consider wide-ranging measures to tackle rising energy prices.

-"It is an especially important problem for Europe in the middle of the economic recovery, for which extraordinary solutions have to be found," said Spain's state secretary for energy, Sara Aagesen Munoz.
+"It is an especially important problem for Europe in the middle of the economic recovery, for which extraordinary solutions have to be found," said Spain's energy minister, Sara Aagesen Munoz.

 jsi/aw (AP, dpa, Reuters)